Arkansas–Kentucky men's basketball rivalry: History

 Arkansas and Kentucky first played in the 1940s.
 Both teams found success during that time, with both teams making a combined 5 Final Fours.
 However, until the 1970s, Arkansas and Kentucky only played 3-times (each of which were in the regular season).

 In 1978, Kentucky and Arkansas met in the Final Four in St. Louis, Missouri.
 Kentucky's Jack "Goose" Givens led the scoring for the Wildcats with 23 points as they downed the Razorbacks 64–59.
 Kentucky would go on to win the National Championship, marking their only championship under Head Coach Joe B. Hall.

 While Arkansas and Kentucky played prior to the 1990s, their rivalry truly started when Arkansas joined the SEC in 1990.
 Arkansas and Kentucky both saw great success throughout the 1990s, in the conference and in the NCAA tournament.
 Throughout the decade, Arkansas made 6 Sweet Sixteen appearances, 3 Final Four appearances and they won the 1994 National Championship.
 Additionally, Arkansas was crowned SEC Regular-Season Champions 4 times throughout the 1990s while also winning the SEC Tournament in 1990 and 1991.
 While Arkansas had most of its success in the early-half of the decade, Kentucky found more success in the latter half.
 In the 1990s, Kentucky made 7 Sweet Sixteen appearances, 4 final four appearances and they won the 1996 and 1998 National Championships.
 During this run in the 1990s, Arkansas and Kentucky met 8 times in the regular season (with Arkansas winning 5 of the 8) and 6 times in the SEC Tournament (Kentucky won all 6).

-Additional to their on-court battles, Kentucky and Arkansas battled as symbols of the sport during the 1990s Golden Age of Basketball.
-Future legends such as Corliss Williamson, Lee Mayberry, Todd Day, Oliver Miller, Jamal Mashburn, Tony Delk, Ron Mercer, Antoine Walker, Tayshaun Prince, Derek Anderson, Nazr Mohammed, Mark Pope, among many others would pay for these two historic schools throughout the decade.
+Additional to their on-court battles, Kentucky and Arkansas battled as symbols of the sport during the 1990s.
+Future legends such as Corliss Williamson, Lee Mayberry, Todd Day, Oliver Miller, Jamal Mashburn, Tony Delk, Ron Mercer, Antoine Walker, Tayshaun Prince, Derek Anderson, Nazr Mohammed, Mark Pope, among many others would play for these two historic schools throughout the decade.